Top Agile Metrics for Effective Team Management

 Wrapping It Up

 Implementing agile metrics brings more clarity to development.
 Agile is so hyped that companies make the switch without thinking twice.
 But the fact is that merely switching from traditional practices to agile is not enough.
 Bottom line—stop expecting miracles from agile if you haven’t implemented it properly.
-Agile metrics are a must for the full implementation of agile.
+Performance tracking and agile metrics are a must for the full implementation of agile.
 If you’re really aiming for success, keep the above agile and lean metrics in mind.
 Make them a part of your workflow.
 In some time, it’s highly likely that you’ll see your company reach heights you never imagined!